dwugofski/rpgmd/md/campaign/haatz/starting_in_haatz.md

 However, the caravan was raided by the Summer Suns Gang, who were hired by Lord Tlatoani to retrieve the crown.

+[[a|The High Noble Estates]]: The high noble families each has a somewhat- fortified estate within the city.
+Each house retains 20 armed guards for protection, except for House Uaynih, who retain 30.
+It is likely that at this point the party has made a reputation for themselves traveling from city to city, so the heads of the household may be delighted to host the party in their house, asking them to regale them with stories of their adventures.

 ### Starting the Hunt: The Antiquarian

 Asking around for a crown requires the party to `Gather Information (DC 15)`.
 On